canonical/trino-k8s-operator/README.md

 The user provided should have the maximum permissions you would want any user to have.
 Restictions to access can be made on this user but no further permissions can be granted.

-`{{ SSL_PATH }}` and `{{ SSL PWD }}` variables will be replaces with the truststore path and password by the charm, as long as the certificte has been added with the key appended with '_cert' this will be added to the trustore automatically.
+`{SSL_PATH}` and `{SSL PWD}` variables will be replaced with the truststore path and password by the charm, as long as the certificte has been added to the `certs` key this will be added to the trustore automatically.

 ### Adding or removing a catalog
 Once you have your `catalog_config.yaml` file you can configure the Trino charm with the below: